-Home › Blog › Customer Support vs Customer Success: What’s the Difference?
+Home › Blog › Customer Support vs. Customer Success: 6 Differences You Should Know

-In this battle of customer success vs customer support, there are stark differences but there is also a common thread that binds them together.
-The end goal of both these disciplines is all about delivering exceptional outcomes and exceptional experiences.
+In this battle of customer success vs customer support, you can spot differences between them, but there is also a common thread that binds them.
+The goal of both these disciplines is all about delivering exceptional experiences.

 The concept might appear pretty straightforward at first.
 However, many important business decisions – such as which customer support software to use or how many customer success specialists you need, will be based on how well you understand these terms.